MasterBhuvnesh/MasterBhuvnesh/README.md

 # <h3 align="center"> Professional Profile 👨‍💻 </h3>

 As a seasoned GUI/Web App Developer with over 5 years of extensive experience, I specialize in the development and maintenance of high-quality websites and diverse projects.
-Proficient in a range of programming languages, including HTML, CSS, JavaScript, Java, Python, R, C++, C, and Kotlin, along with their associated frameworks such as OS, Django, and Tkinter.
+Proficient in a range of programming languages, including HTML, CSS, JavaScript, Java, Python, R, C++, C, & React, React Native along with their associated frameworks such as OS, Django, and Tkinter.
 I possess a strong command of web development principles and excel in creating responsive designs.
 My expertise also extends to optimizing applications through Python.

 I have a proven track record of collaborating effectively with cross-functional teams, consistently delivering projects on time and within budget.
 Currently seeking a challenging web development role that not only leverages my existing skills but also provides opportunities for continued professional growth.

 ## <h3 align="center"> Technical Skills 🚀 </h3>

-- **Languages:** JavaScript, HTML, CSS, SQL, React, Python, Java, R, Kotlin, C++, C
+- **Languages:** JavaScript, HTML, CSS, SQL, React, Python, Java, R, C++, C
 - **Frameworks:** Django, Flask, Tkinter ,NodeJS ,Expo
-- **Databases:** MySQL, MongoDB
+- **Databases:** MySQL, MongoDB, Firebase
+- **authentication:** MongoDB, Firebase, Clerk
-- **Tools:** Git, Docker
+- **Tools:** Git

 ## <h3 align="center"> Ongoing Learning 📚 </h3>